 This course is designed to provide a thorough understanding of psychological concepts, principles and theories central to the teaching-learning process, including classroom problems encountered by educators.
-Session: Fall (GR)
+(GR)

-SED 501: Introduction to Special Education
+SED 501: Introduction to Special Education 3 Credit Hour(s)

-The course is a comprehensive survey of factors related to individuals with disabilities, including those who have learning disabilities, mental retardation, emotional or behavioral disorders, visual impairments, hearing impairments, physical handicaps, multiple handicaps, or who are gifted.
+The course is a comprehensive survey of factors related to individuals with disabilities, including those who have learning disabilities, intellectual disabilities, emotional or behavioral disorders, visual impairments, hearing impairments, physical disabilities, multiple disabilities, or who are gifted.
 Topics addressed in the course include definitions, prevalence, identification, characteristics, related vocabulary, educational implications, ancillary services, relevant legislation and litigation, and current issues and trends in special education.
-Session: Fall (GR)
+(GR)